US Blocks New Types of Chinese Products Under Forced Labor Act

 0:00

-The Department of Homeland Security on Oct.
+The Department of Homeland Security (DHS) on Oct.
 2 added two Chinese companies to its list of firms prohibited from exporting their products to the United States.
 The move is part of a broader effort to protect U.S. supply chains from forced labor practices in China’s Xinjiang region.

-“Today’s actions reaffirm our commitment to eliminating forced labor from U.S. supply chains and upholding our values of human rights for all,” said Robert Silvers, undersecretary for Policy at DHS, who also oversees the federal task force responsible for making the entity list.

-“No sector is off-limits,” he said in an Oct.
+“Today’s actions reaffirm our commitment to eliminating forced labor from U.S. supply chains and upholding our values of human rights for all,” Robert Silvers, undersecretary for policy at DHS, said in an Oct.
 2 statement.

-“We will continue to identify entities across industries and hold accountable those who seek to profit from exploitation and abuse.”
+“No sector is off-limits,“ Silvers, who also oversees the federal task force responsible for making the entity list, said. ”We will continue to identify entities across industries and hold accountable those who seek to profit from exploitation and abuse.”

-DHS officials allege the company “repeatedly participated in the transfer and receipt of ethnic minorities” in Xinjiang, where the Chinese regime has subjected Uyghurs and other Muslim minorities to mass detention and surveillance.
+DHS officials allege that the company “repeatedly participated in the transfer and receipt of ethnic minorities” in Xinjiang, where the Chinese regime has subjected Uyghurs and other Muslim minorities to mass detention and surveillance.

 The other company added to the list is Changzhou Guanghui Food Ingredients Co., Ltd., an artificial sweetener maker based in the eastern coastal province of Jiangsu.
-Information reviewed by U.S. officials indicated that this company sourced aspartame, a non-nutritive sweetener, and other materials from Xinjiang.
+Information reviewed by U.S. officials indicated that this company sourced aspartame, a nonnutritive sweetener, and other materials from Xinjiang.

 This marks the first time that the DHS has placed a steel manufacturer and a sweetener maker on its list of companies involved in the communist regime’s state-sponsored slave labor and abuses against the Uyghurs.